-Mobile Location Data is a game-changer when it comes to tracking daily traffic volumes.
-PiinPoint's Custom Vehicle Traffic Query allows you to look at AADT (average annual daily traffic) and pedestrian counts for any major road segment in Canada.
+Mobile Location Data (MLD) is a game-changer when it comes to tracking daily traffic volumes.
+PiinPoint's Custom Vehicle Traffic Query allows you to look at average annual daily traffic (AADT) and pedestrian counts for any major road segment in Canada.
 That includes far-flung communities like Fort St. John, British Columbia.

-2 Key Differences between Mobile Data Traffic and Municipal Traffic Counts:
+Key Differences between Mobile Data Traffic and Municipal Traffic Counts

 Mobile Data Traffic is not restricted to areas where municipal counts are available.
 Any major road segment can be queried.

-To activate this feature, open the mobile location data panel, and click the green vehicle icon.
-This will allow you to drop that marker on any road segment.
+To activate MLD, open the Traffic panel and click the green vehicle icon.
+Click on any road segment to drop that marker on any road segment.

-2. For road segments in which directional traffic is separated you can select the side of the road on which you want to place the marker, as in above.
+For road segments in which directional traffic is separated you can select the side of the road on which you want to place the marker.

-5. You can click on nearby grayed road segments to pull counts for those segments without having to navigate back to the Mobile Data feature panel.
+You can click on nearby greyed road segments to pull counts for those segments without having to navigate back to the Traffic feature panel.

-6. To toggle to Pedestrian Counts, simply click the gray Pedestrians Button in the Custom Volume Query panel.
+To toggle to pedestrian counts, simply click Pedestrians at the top of the panel.